rizitis/Slackware-Stable-Gnome/README.md

 ## How to:

 # STEP 0
- Download zip file, unzip it and run these 2 scripts as root.
+ Download zip file, unzip it and run  script as root.

  ```
 ./Gnome1-slpkg
-./Gnome2-slpkg
 ```